Naughty Girl (Beyoncé song): Background and release

 After the release of her former group Destiny's Child's 2001 album, Survivor, Beyoncé began a solo career and recorded her debut solo album, Dangerously in Love (2003).
 Beyoncé stated that it is more personal than her previous records because she was writing for herself.
 She contacted Scott Storch, Robert Waller and her cousin and personal assistant Angela Beyincé; together, they composed "Naughty Girl" among many other songs.
-It was planned to be the lead single from the album, but "Crazy in Love" was eventually chosen.
-"Naughty Girl" was subsequently released as the fourth and final single by Columbia Records; it was serviced for airplay in the United States on March 14, 2004, under formats that included rhythmic contemporary and urban contemporary ones.
-The single was added to contemporary hit radios playlists on an unknown date.
+It was planned to be the lead single from the album, but "Crazy in Love" featuring Jay-Z was eventually chosen.
+"Naughty Girl" was subsequently released as the fourth and final single by Columbia Records; it was serviced for airplay in the US on March 14, 2004.

-"Naughty Girl" was first released in the United Kingdom as a maxi single, which contained four tracks as well as a multimedia one, on April 5, 2004, and later as a CD single on May 18, 2004.
-In the US, it was later released as a 12" single and a CD single on April 20, 2004.
-A different CD single was released in Australia on April 23, 2004; it included the album version and two remixes of the song (one of them featuring Lil' Kim), and Destiny's Child's song "I Know" from The Fighting Temptations soundtrack.
-"Naughty Girl" was also made available as a digital download in the same country on June 1, 2004.
-On April 26, 2004, it was released in Germany as a maxi single and different CD singles were additionally made available in its iTunes Store and on Amazon.com.
-The song was released as a digital EP in several European countries, including Austria, Belgium, Denmark, Ireland, the Netherlands, Norway, Switzerland, and Sweden in early May 2004.
-The same EP was also serviced in Canada and was exclusively released as a CD single in Switzerland on May 31, 2004.
-"Naughty Girl" was released as a download-only single in New Zealand on June 1, 2004.